How to succeed at the CILS B1 for Citizenship – My best strategies

 Best textbooks to study for the CILS B1 Citizenship exam

-Once you land the intermediate level, you can start to train to pass your CILS B1 citizenship certification.
-The best is to buy a textbook that collects the certification test samples.
+Once you reach the intermediate level, you can start to train to pass your CILS B1 citizenship certification.
+The best game plan is to buy a textbook that collects the certification test samples.

 Do you offer a prep course for the Cils B1 Cittadinanza?